 Ron Marshall uses what he calls the Mixed Technique, using acrylics, alkyds and oils to create amazing paintings of the Australian Light Horse.
-These paintings can be seen at Morpeth gallery.
-To this day he is still experimenting with paint in order to achieve the effects he wants.
+To this day, he is still experimenting with paint in order to achieve the effects he wants.

-Ron has combined his interest in horses and Australian Military heritage and is currently working on a series of “The Australian Light Horse”.
+Ron has combined his interest in horses and Australian Military heritage, working on a series of “The Australian Light Horse” for the Australia in the Great War centenary commemorations in 2017.
 Fine art prints of one of his paintings The Charge have found their way to the USA Cavalry Museum at Little Bighorn, and the Australian Light Horse Museum at Beer Sheba, Israel.

 Every scene that Ron paints is based on actual facts and he spends as much time on researching each image as he does painting it.
 Every detail is accurate.
+Horses, soldiers uniforms, field gear, terrain.
 This is why Ron paints his works so large it is so he can achieve the detail as even working at this size he is using the finest brush he can.

-This painting is a poignant image that represents the relationship that developed between many of the Australian Light Horsemen and their faithful horses.
+Ron’s paintings are poignant images that represent the relationship that developed between many of the Australian Light Horsemen and their faithful horses.
 The respect, loyalty, and affection between many a trooper and his assigned horse became legendary.
 Man and horse became equally reliant on each other for their well-being and survival.

 Water was a rare and precious commodity in the desert, and each man’s rations were carried in his one quart water bottle.
 In the searing temperatures and baking sun of the desert, it was inadequate supply indeed.
 A patrol into the desert required the trooper to take all his food and water supply with him, however he could only take meagre food rations, but no water for his horse.
 A horse could go 2-3 days before requiring water, but without adequate quantities of that water, both man and horse would die of dehydration and heat exhaustion out in the desert.